jjbernard/SuperbList/README.md

 ### Data Analysis

 - [D-tale](https://github.com/man-group/dtale): a Flask front end on top of Pandas for data analysis.
+- [Pandas-Vet](https://github.com/deppen8/pandas-vet): a `flake8` plugin to help with data analysis using `pandas`.

 ### Web front-ends
 I won't provide URLs to the ubiquitous Flask and Django here, everyone knows them.

 - [Starlette](https://www.starlette.io/): ASGI framework to build asyncio services.
 - [JustPy](https://justpy.io/): web framework that only needs to be programmed in Python (i.e. no JS).
 Built on top of Starlette.
 Embed `vue.js` with Python bindings.
 - [FastAPI](https://fastapi.tiangolo.com/): asynchronous API framework.
 Built on top of Starlette.

 ### Development